styless-ui/minimal-modal/README.md

 ---

 The aim of this library is to easily introduce a minimalistic modal dialog.
-It is a library of only about 16KB.
+It is a library of only about 18KB.

 &nbsp;

 ## Features
-✔ Toggles open attributes on open and close
+✔ Toggles aria-hidden attributes & open attributes on open and close

-✔ Closes dialog on overlay click
+✔ Closes dialog on overlay click or ESC press

 ✔ Traps tab focus within the modal (Dependent on [focus-trap](https://www.npmjs.com/package/focus-trap))

 ✔ Lock the scrolling outside the modal (Dependent on [body-scroll-lock](https://www.npmjs.com/package/body-scroll-lock))

+✔ Make By Typescript

 ✔ Supported for IE11+